-The applications will open on August 15, 2014.
+The applications will open September 1, 2016.
 Complete the Online Application and note the following:

-All applicants should take both the General and the Subject components of the Graduate Record Exam (GRE).
-The General GRE is required and the Psychology subject-test GRE is recommended but not required.
+All applicants are required to take the General GRE test; Psychology subject GRE test is recommended but not required.
 Tests must have been taken within the last five years.
 Scores on this exam are considered in evaluating the acceptability of an applicant.
-Scores greater than 80% on all components are normally required.
-Scores on this exam are considered in evaluating the acceptability of an applicant.
+GRE scores may be submitted after the application deadline but as review of admissions application begins in early December, test scores should be submitted by late December.
+Successful applicants will normally score better than the 80th percentile.
 Note: our institution code is 0965 and our department code is 2016.

 Statement of Interest

-As part of the online application, all applicants must provide a detailed statement of their interests and objectives in psychology.
+As part of the online application, all applicants must provide a 1-2 pages detailed statement of their interests and objectives in graduate studies in psychology.
 This statement is an important factor in determining admissibility.
 Another important factor in judging admissibility is the extent to which an applicant’s research and professional interests are congruent with those of members of the Department.
-Because we follow an apprenticeship model of graduate training, it is essential that students identify one or more faculty members who could act as potential research supervisors.
+Because we follow an apprenticeship model of graduate training, applicants must identify one or more faculty members who could act as potential research supervisors.

 Qualified students may not be admitted because necessary supervisory and/or financial resources are not available.
 This is the primary reason for refusing a student.
 Students who are successful at obtaining a fellowship for graduate studies from agencies such as NSERC, CIHR, or SSHRC greatly increase their chances of admission to the program.
 All qualified applicants are strongly encouraged to apply to one of these agencies.
-More information can be found in Awards and Funding.
+More information can be found on the Awards and Funding page.

 For more information on the application components and required documents visit the Graduate and Postdoctoral Studies website.